Library and Information Science MLIS

 Frequently Asked Questions

-Additional course fees may apply.
+Additional course fees may apply for the online library and information science masters degree.
 Fees range between $20 – $60.

 You must apply to the graduate program and to the School of Library and Information Science.
 Admission is NOT automatic.